mccanne/sharkfest/README.md

 zapi create NetGraph
 zapi query -use demo.pcap@main -I graph.zed | zapi load -use NetGraph@main -
 ```
-> (illustrate data in app)
-> TODO: script a workflow... cut and paste an IP with
+> (show bad certs in app, click through to logs, then to packets)

 ## Data Decoration via Join

-There's analytics and there's joins...
+What about augmenting data in addition to deriving insights?

+Enter `join`

 Say you had a list of badguys.
 ```
-zq badguys.zng
+zq badguys.zson
 ```
 And you wanted to decorate your logs that had an IP in this list.